TheNoteTaker/2023_spring_cis105/modules/module_02/simnet_notes.md

   - Change default page settings using the **Page Setup dialog** box.
   - **Landscape** and **Portrait** are the two **page orientation** options.
-  - A standard sheet of paper is 8 ½" × 11".
-Select other paper sizes or create a custom **paper size**.
+  - A standard sheet of paper is 8 ï¿½" ï¿½ 11".
+Select other paper sizes or
+  create a custom **paper size**.
   - **Vertical alignment** controls text alignment between the top and bottom margins.
 By default, text aligns vertically at the top of the